-The name Warrington comes from the word “werid” meaning ford, “ford town“, the town on the ford.
-The Romans called their settlement at Wilderspool Veratinum when they moved to the area in about AD 79, although there is no absolute evidence for this name.
-They left in about AD 410.
-The Anglo-Saxons moved in after the Romans.
-The town is called WALINTUNE in the Domesday Survey of 1086.
+It is thought the Romans called their settlement at Wilderspool Veratinum when they moved to the area in about AD 79, although there is no absolute evidence for this name.

 Mark Olly in his book, Celtic Warrington and Other Mysteries (Book 2) (Churnet Valley Books) says that Walintune is made up of three Old English words:

-But there are also other theories on the Warrington name.
+But there are other theories on the Warrington name.*

 Another theory is based on the Anglo-Saxon word “Waering” meaning a weir or dam.
 “Waering” combined with “tun” gives us “Waeringtun”, the settlement of the weirs on the river.

 But according to information I was given in connection with my show on www.radiowarrington.co.uk in 2012, there is another theory – connected to the Vikings.
 You can read more at http://wire-lect.blogspot.co.uk.
 In particular we have “Vǫrr–ing-tun” “Place to moor the boats”.

 It is interesting to note that the village of Warrington in Buckinghamshire was known as Wardingtone in c.
 1175.
 A. D. Mills in his Oxford Dictionary of Place Names says it is probably an ‘estate associated with a man called Wearda or Waerheard, an Old English personal name + ing + tun.